 Punch Clock Villain: He only helps Kiara since she's his master, but for the most part he doesn't really care about her goals.
 He even saves the Protagonist from Meltlilith in the normal story mode after Kiara is killed and he's about to meet the same fate.

 Reality Warper: His Noble Phantasm Marchen Maines Lebens (A Story Just For You) can be used to make one into their ideal self, but they must also incite lust in Andersen.
+His lust as an author for Character Development within the story, to be precise.
+The reason why Kiara isn't her "ideal self" in her boss fight is because she didn't go through said development, thus his buffs only go far.

 "The Reason You Suck" Speech: Gives one to Kiara after she loses, telling her that her inability to realize her own flaws and that she should know she stood no chance against the Protagonist is the reason for her defeat.